tardate/LittleArduinoProjects/playground/ATtinySleep/README.md

 Using `SLEEP_MODE_PWR_DOWN` .. apparently the most power-efficient, I measure power consumption falling to about 238µA at 3.3V when asleep.
 Not bad, but definitly not as low as you'd like for long periods of inactivity.

+Lately I've been reading Sparkfun's [Adventures in Low Power Land](https://www.sparkfun.com/tutorials/309), with some excellent coverage of how to get power consumption down to 1µA!
+The main extra change is to disable brownout detection, which requires a change to the chip fuses.
+A test for another day!

 ## Construction

 ![Breadboard](./assets/ATtinySleep_bb.jpg?raw=true)